 - Policy 1.1 Monitor development of commercial, mixed-use, and industrial land to understand when the city may need to consider an urban growth boundary expansion. - Policy 1.2 On a regular basis, update analysis of needed industrial and commercial land types, existing land supply, and the City's economic development strategy to ensure that the City is providing opportunities for economic growth, business expansion, and growth of employment. - Policy 1.3 Update the commercial, mixed-use, and industrial land inventories in response to redevelopment, proposed zone changes, mixed-use development techniques and planned unit developments that enable "Complete Neighborhood" concepts and economic development opportunities. - Policy 1.4 The City's economic development planning should incorporate information from local and regional economic development partners, such as SLED, EDCO, COIC, and Business Oregon.
-Economic development planning should also consider local, regional, state, and nationwide trends. - Policy 1.5 Coordinate capital improvement planning with economic development planning to ensure infrastructure availability to serve industrial sites and mixed-use and commercial areas. - Policy 1.6 Identify "prime industrial land" for preservation for use by larger traded-sector businesses.
+Economic development planning should also consider local, regional, state, and nationwide trends. - Policy 1.5 Coordinate capital improvement planning with economic development planning to ensure infrastructure availability to serve industrial sites and mixed-use and commercial areas.
+The City will also manage and minimize the encroachment or intrusion of incompatible uses to protect the long-term viability of industrial lands. - Policy 1.6 Identify "prime industrial land" for preservation for use by larger traded-sector businesses.
 "Prime industrial land" is land with site characteristics that are difficult or impossible to replicate in the city or region, such as relatively flat sites larger than 10 or 20 acres, with easy access to transportation and infrastructure. - Policy 1.7 Encourage infill and redevelopment in the city, where appropriate. - Policy 1.8 Support development of workforce housing that is affordable to allow people to live and work in the city, as a way to attract residents and businesses. - Policy 1.9 Adopt urban reserve to project growth beyond the 20-year period and allow for long-range economic development planning. - Policy 1.10 Amend the Comprehensive Plan as needed to support large scale recreational and industrial uses, especially uses with special site or locational requirements. - Policy 1.11 Incorporate wildfire preparedness practices to limit disruptions to the economy.